WellAlly Logo

 If BMI isn't accurate enough, what should we use to assess health status?
 The answer isn't a single metric, but comprehensive assessment using multiple metrics.

 Waist circumference might be the simplest and most underestimated health indicator.
-Waist circumference reflects abdominal fat accumulation, and abdominal fat—especially visceral fat—is highly correlated with metabolic disease risk.
-Men with waist over 90cm, women over 85cm—means significantly elevated health risk even if BMI is normal.
-Waist circumference predicts diabetes and cardiovascular disease risk better than BMI.
+According to The Lancet, waist circumference reflects abdominal fat accumulation, and abdominal fat—especially visceral fat—is highly correlated with metabolic disease risk.
+The table below shows risk thresholds:

 Why These Metrics Are Rarely Used